-The service or sale of cereal malt beverages and alcoholic liquors are described in WSU Policy 11.07/Cereal Malt Beverage and Alcoholic Liquor.
+The service or sale of cereal malt beverages and alcoholic liquors are described in WSU Policy 11.07/Sale, Service, and Consumption of Alcohol on University Premises.
 Care must be taken by event organizers to ensure that cereal malt beverages and alcoholic liquor are not served or sold to people who are not of legal age or who appear to be intoxicated.
-Nonalcoholic beverages must be available at all events in which cereal malt beverages are sold or served.
+Non-alcoholic beverages must be available at all events in which cereal malt beverages are sold or served.